glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

   Some implementations of des-crypt allow empty and single-character salt strings.
   However, the behavior in these cases varies wildly between implementations, including errors and broken hashes.
-  To avoid all this, Passlib will throw an "invalid salt" if the provided salt string is not at least 2 characters.
+  To avoid all this, PassLib will throw an "invalid salt" if the provided salt string is not at least 2 characters.

 * Restricted salt string character set: